pshrmn/curi/README.md

 The configuration object has a `subscribe` method that your application can pass a function to in order to be informed of location changes.
 Any time the location changes, the subscribed function will be called.

 When the subscribed function is called, it will be passed a "response" object.
-The subscribed function will also be called immediately, being passed the most recently created response.
+The subscribed function will also be called immediately, being passed the most recently created response or `undefined` if the initial response has not yet completed.

 Response objects describe how a location matches up against the config object's routes.